abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 Similar to `Promise.all`, but waits only for the first settled promise and gets its result (or error).

 - returns a promise that **fulfills or rejects** as soon as one of the promises in an iterable fulfills or rejects, with the value or reason from that promise.
+- When the first promise settles (either resolves or rejects), the fullfilled value of the promise will be the fullfilled value of the first promise to settle.

 ```javascript
 const promise1 = new Promise((resolve, reject) => {